exercism/v3/languages/ruby/exercises/concept/hashes/.meta/design.md

 ## Out of scope

-- Enumerable methos like select, reject, compact, etc.
+- Enumerable methods like select, reject, compact, etc.
 - Memory and performance characteristics.

 ## Concepts